 This is a great time to make gifts for grandparents for Valentine’s Day or Mother’s and Father’s day.
 Crafting is a great way to teach children to follow instructions and work from start to finish.

 Think about crafts that your kids can learn to do on their own and are also portable.
 This will also provide hours of fun and creativity when you travel as well.
 Crocheting, knitting, or beading are easy to transport.
-These free activities for preschoolers at home can be as complicated or simple as the supplies you have on hand.
-This can be as simple as string and toilet paper tubes, or whatever else you have in your craft closet.
+These indoor activities for preschoolers can be as complicated or simple as the supplies you have on hand.
+This can be as simple as string and toilet paper tubes, pipe cleaners, or whatever else you have in your craft closet.

 If you’re looking for other family service ideas, you can find a list of 35 Family Service Ideas here.